French Graduate Programs and Applications: Frequently Asked Questions

 Established in 1978 through a major grant from the National Endowment for the Humanities, the Institute of French Studies (IFS) offers degree programs for Ph.D. students for careers in higher education and master's programs to prepare students for careers in international business, banking, the media, cultural organizations, and government.
 In addition to its teaching programs, the Institute of French Studies fosters research by faculty, doctoral students, research associates, and a wide array of visiting scholars, who share their research through the French Studies Colloquia public lecture series and weekly luncheon seminars.

-At NYU Paris, more than 20 students in graduate studies have the unique opportunity to immerse themselves in French intellectual and cultural life.
+At NYU Paris, students in graduate studies have the unique opportunity to immerse themselves in French intellectual and cultural life.
 Students join a rich and stimulating academic community that is small enough to provide individual attention yet is made up of some of the very best scholars in French literature, history, and civilization.
 Host to a series of conferences and lectures that bring together artists, filmmakers, politicians, and writers, NYU Paris is a thriving center of intellectual and cultural exchange.
 See the NYU Paris site for more information.

 If you have more questions about the graduate programs in French at NYU, contact the graduate aide via e-mail at firstname.lastname@example.org or by calling the department at (+1) 212 998-8700.
 If you have questions about the online application, review the information found at the Graduate School of Arts and Science Application Resource Center.